ankit-raj78/opendaw-studio/README.md

 # openDAW Studio

-**openDAW** is a next-generation web-based Digital Audio Workstation (DAW) designed to democratize music production.
+**openDAW** is a next-generation web-based Digital Audio Workstation (DAW) designed to democratize music production and to resurface the process of making music.
 Our mission is to make high-quality music creation accessible to everyone, regardless of their background or resources.

+By focusing on the creative process itself, openDAW encourages exploration, learning, and a deeper understanding of how music is made.
+Each step becomes an opportunity to grow and develop musical ideas.

 ![image](studio/public/images/meta.jpg)